mfelleisen/Santorini/Code/README.md

 - [X] factor out strategy for placing workers

 ### testing
+- [ ] complete tests for strategies
 - [ ] set up tests for players
-- [ ] set up tests for admins
+- [X] set up tests for referee

 ## Larger Follow-up Steps
 - [X] board printer
 - [X] action printer
+- [ ] best-of N run in referee, instead of a single run
 - [ ] GUI for watching the game (an observer)
 - [ ] ??
 GUI for playing?
-- [ ] best-of N run in admin, instead of a single run
 - [ ] tournament for P players
 - [ ] distributed version